Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Proof of Theorem

-The Schauder estimates \eqref{eq:Schauder}, \eqref{eq:3-Schauder} are actually used only in Section \ref{sec:6} except for \eqref{eq:2.6-a} and Corollary \ref{Corollary 3.1} below.
-But, as these estimates suggest and also as $e^{Kt/\de_*}$ appears in \eqref{eq:3.hNt} after applying Gronwall's inequality at the end of the proof in Section \ref{sec:3.7}, at all steps in the proof of Proposition \ref{Corollary 2.1}, we need to obtain error estimates that are strong enough to control diverging factors caused by $K$.
-This is useful to show the quantitative version of the hydrodynamic limit as well.
+The Schauder estimates \eqref{eq:Schauder}, \eqref{eq:3-Schauder} are actually used only in Section \ref{sec:6} except for \eqref{eq:2.6-a} and \eqref{eq:2.12-A} below.
+But, as these estimates suggest and also as $e^{Kt/\de_*}$ appears in \eqref{eq:3.hNt} after applying Gronwall's inequality at the end of the proof in Section \ref{sec:3.7}, at all steps in the proof of Theorem \ref{Corollary 2.1}, we need to obtain error estimates that are strong enough to control diverging factors caused by $K$.
+This is used to show the quantitative version of the hydrodynamic limit as well.

 Note that, as the hydrodynamic equation, a discrete PDE was used in \cite{EFHPS}, \cite{FvMST}, \cite{FvMST-2} to ensure an exact cancellation for the leading term in the entropy computation, but here we use a continuous PDE \eqref{1.6}, since our error estimates are strong enough to cover the difference.